Rehfeldt, Florian, Dr.

 - 2006-2008 Feodor-Lynen fellow of the Alexander-von-Humboldt Foundation, Physics Department and Chemical Engineering Department, University of Pennsylvania, USA

-- since 2010 research group leader, 3rd Institute of Physics - Biophysics, Georg-August-Universität Göttingen, Germany
+- since 2011 group leader, Cell and Matrix Mechnaics, 3rd Institute of Physics - Biophysics, Georg-August-Universität Göttingen, Germany

 Major Research Interests